 Library – At Gray’s Farm we have a brand new, recently revamped library that has been created together by staff and pupils.
 We listened to what our pupils said about the types of books they’d like to read and the kind of environment they wanted to read in and as a result we now have an amazing library full of books and lots of huge bean bags so that our children can grab a book and find a cosy spot to enjoy it in!
 On the walls of the library you will see book recommendations written by our pupils, as well as book reviews just in case you need a little inspiration with your next book choice.
 And if you feel like you need a new reading challenge, do not fear!
 Our book collection is always being added to; you will find our latest arrivals on our ‘Bookflix’ display in the main school corridor.

-At Gray’s Farm, throughout KS2 we use the Accelerated Reader scheme which allows children to access (through myON) books at exactly the correct level for their reading ability.
-They can do this by choosing a book from the library which has a fantastic range of books, or through accessing myON on a device.
-Accelerated Reader & myON are a fantastic resource for our pupils as not only do they have access to well over 5000 books, but they also take part in regular Star Reader assessments.
+At Gray’s Farm, throughout KS2 we use the Accelerated Reader scheme which allows children to access books at exactly the correct level for their reading ability.
+They can do this by choosing a book from the library which has a fantastic range of books, from one of the lovely book corners in each classroom.
+Accelerated Reader is a fantastic resource for our pupils as not only do they have access to hundreds of books, but they also take part in regular Star Reader assessments.

 Star Reader - These assessments allow teachers to monitor reading progress and plan lessons according to the exact needs of the children in their class.
 Children take part in these assessments every half term and actually often look forward to them as they get to find out whether they have moved up a ZPD level.
 The ZPD level is a book range that is given to the children so that they can choose books (on myON, from the library or in their classroom) that match up to their reading ability.
 We believe that this is so important as it encourages a love of reading, as they read books that they can access.
 The best thing about the ZPD range is that it is exactly that – a range!
 This means that when children are given a new ZPD they are able to choose a book in the middle of their range and then as they gain confidence, we encourage them to challenge themselves and pick a book/s from the top end of their ZPD.